CALIFORNIA EMPLOYER ADVISORY COUNCIL

 SECTION 5.
 Meetings

-The officers shall meet at the direction of the President, and as required by corporate necessity (but not less than once a year).
+The officers shall meet at the direction of the President, and as required by organization necessity (but not less than once a year).

 SECTION 6.
 Duties of Officers

-Uphold and abide by the Articles of Incorporation and Bylaws, attend all Executive Board Meetings, assist the President as directed and as outlined below:
+Uphold and abide by the Bylaws, attend all Executive Board Meetings, assist the President as directed and as outlined below:

-(a) The President presides at the meetings of the CEAC and the Executive Board, and may serve as a member of any committee of the CEAC at his/her discretion.
-The President shall have the power to appoint the Parliamentarian, CEAC Committee Chairs, and Members-at-Large, who serve at his/her discretion.
-A summary report of Executive Board activities shall be prepared on a quarterly basis and forwarded to each member EAC Chair and each EDD Coordinator.
-The President shall serve as a member of any ad hoc committees created by his/her authority under ARTICLE XI.
+(a) The President presides at the meetings of the CEAC and the Executive Board, and may serve as a member of any committee of the CEAC at their discretion.
+The President shall have the power to appoint the Parliamentarian, CEAC Committee Chairs, and Members-at-Large, who serve at their discretion.
+A summary report of Executive Board activities shall be prepared at the discretion of the President and forwarded to each member EAC Chair and each EDD Coordinator.
+The President shall serve as a member of any ad hoc committees created by their authority under ARTICLE XI.

 (c) The Secretary serves as the recording officer for the CEAC and the Executive Board, is responsible for recording the minutes of these meetings and for their dissemination, shall be a member of at least one Committee, and shall perform other duties as may be assigned by the President.